aditya-8-88/Messaging-App/README.md

 # Messaging App

 ## Description
-I am trying to create a messaging app which supports most of the features that current messaging app have.
+I am trying to create a messaging app that supports most of the features that current messaging apps have.
 I am doing this just to learn new tech by building most of the things from scratch.

 This repo is open for any sort of Contributions.